candotivoli/getting-cleaning-data/readme.md

 ### Getting the raw data

-The first part of the function downloads the zip file [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The first part of the function checks if the dataset exists in the current directory and if not it downloads the zip file and extracts. [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-* It extracts the zip file and loads the X, Y and student test and training sets.
+* It then loads the X, Y and student test and training sets.
 * It merges the test and training sets for each of X, Y and student using `rbind`.

 ### Taking just the right columns from X